victorkingi/sally/setup/README.md

 ## Getting Started
 All required files and keys have been pre-generated as the setup process takes time.
 If you would like to generate your own nodes and ethereum addresses, follow the instructions below.
-If not, skip steps 4, 5, 6 and 7
+If not, follow steps 1 and 2.
+Extract the zip file inside `geth/` directory using `tar -xzvf  "geth/${TAR_FILE_NAME}" --directory geth --strip-components=1` command.
+Run `start_bnode.sh` in one terminal, and run all `start_node_x.sh` commands, each, in separate terminals.

 ### Setup
 1.  `git clone https://github.com/victorkingi/year3_project_code.git` in a folder.